 Once you are sure everybody involved is okay, you should contact the gardai if necessary.
 Then, you need to obtain key information from the other party involved such as contact details, car registrations and accident details.

 After that, phone your insurance company as soon as possible.
-Always tell your insurer about an accident straight away, even if you don’t want to make a claim.
+Always tell your young drivers care insurer about an accident straight away, even if you don’t want to make a claim.
 The other driver could make a claim against you so it’s best to let your insurer know your side of the story first.

 Always make sure you know who your insurance company is.
 If you’re a named driver on someone else’s policy, get the information from them because you’ll need to know who to call to make a claim.
 The difficulty of making the claim and the eventual cost will be determined by the severity of the accident and how much you need to claim for.